Sabinkthapa/Module-1-challenge/assets/README.md

 - git init
 (The git init command creates a new Git repository.)
 - git status
 - Git add .
-Or (git add -a)
+Or (git add -a)  (The git add command adds a change in the working directory to the staging area.
+It tells Git that you want to include updates to a particular file in the next commit)

-- Git commit -m “initial commit”
+- Git commit -m “initial commit” (The "commit" command is used to save your changes to the local repository and sets the commit's message)
 - Git branch -M main
-- git remote add origin git@github.com:Sabinkthapa/02-challenge.git(http or ssh link in github repository)
+- git remote add origin git@github.com:Sabinkthapa/02-challenge.git(http or ssh link in github repository) -(set-upstream and the name of the active branch to push.)
-- git push -u origin
+- git push -u origin ( push your local changes to your online repository.)